TamaraRingas/Daily-WebData-to-GoogleSheets/README.md

 Go to `Extensions` => ` AppScript`.

-Paste the `code.gs` file contents into the `code.gs` file in the Google-App-Script editor.
+Paste the `code.gs` file contents in this repo into the `code.gs` file in the Google-App-Script editor.

 Replace all variables between the `*** ***` characters with your own parameters.